vmarc/knooppuntnet/README.md

 <a name="screenshots"></a>

-You can plan a walking route by clicking on a start node and an destination node (and optionally intermediate nodes that you want to pass through).
+You can plan a walking route by clicking on a start node and destination node (and optionally intermediate nodes that you want to pass through).
 You can output the planned route in a pdf document and/or a gpx track.

 ![planner](docs/readme-planner.png)

-In the analysis section of knooppuntnet, you can get an overview of all nodes and routes in a given node nodenetwork, and explore issues that knooppuntnet finds.
+In the analysis section of knooppuntnet, you can get an overview of all nodes and routes in a given node network, and explore issues that knooppuntnet finds.
 Directs links to editors make it easier to fix problems in the OpenStreetMap database.

 ![analysis](docs/readme-analysis.png)